-The Stanford Headache Program Research
+The Stanford Headache and Facial Pain Program Research

 Dr. Cowan’s clinical research focuses on the use of technology to improve encounter efficiency and outcomes in headache medicine.
 Present projects include development of on-line tools to generate detailed patient histories and delineation of diagnostic impressions based on established criteria, and app-based tools for monitoring headaches, trigger exposure, lifestyle decisions and integrating them with predictive modeling, deep phenotyping, and big data to help patients and their doctors to better manage headache disorders.